Prominent Participation of AIM Global Foundation at the 5th Edition of the World Entrepreneurs Investment Forum in Bahrain

-(MENAFN- EmailWire) Manama, Bahrain – (ARAB NEWSWIRE) -- AIM Global Foundation participated in the fifth edition of the 2024 World Entrepreneurs Investment Forum, which concludes its activities Yesturday, Thursday, in Bahrain.
+(MENAFN- Strategic) Manama, Bahrain, 17th May, 2024: AIM Global Foundation participated in the fifth edition of the 2024 World Entrepreneurs Investment Forum, which concludes its activities Yesturday, Thursday, in Bahrain.
 This participation aligns with AIM Global Foundation’s strategy aimed at enhancing international cooperation by formulating and developing effective promotion strategies and opening new horizons for viable investments.
 The initiative seeks to anticipate the future, support sustainable investment partnerships and initiatives, and create a continuous long-term positive impact that contributes to stimulating global economic growth.

 The 2024 World Entrepreneurs Investment Forum, held under the theme " Achieving the SDGs through Fostering Innovation and Economic Growth," provided an opportunity for experts and investors worldwide to connect, exchange experiences, and acquire knowledge and skills.
 The forum aimed to enhance joint coordination between governments and the private sector to continue stimulating the development of the entrepreneurial environment and building the competitiveness of economies, which drive global economic growth through direct and indirect investments.